Iris

 • Unused packages declared in package.json, go.mod, requirements.txt, or pyproject.toml but never imported

-• All TODOs aggregated into a TODOs tab, grouped by type
+• All TODOs aggregated into the TODOs tab, grouped by type

 • Interactive file tree grouped by directory